justas-d/cscape/CScape.Core/notes.md

 ﻿# TODO
-	* Finish player and npc update flags
+	* Finish player update flags
 	* Segregate the Player class into smaller interfaces (maybe)
 		* Replace usages of Player with usages of these smaller interfaces.

 	* Investigate wonky off by one follow target coords
 	* Invensitage reboot limbo
 	* Separate packet metadata and writing packet data to out stream
-	* Packet handler unit tests
 	* Replace complicated abstraction hierarchies with a strategy pattern
 	* WeakReferences in observatories and sync machines
 	* Collision